Mathics3/mathics-development-guide/docs/extending/code-overview/session.rst

     a Python object containing the formatted version of the result of the evaluation

 *last_eval*:
-    the last result of the evaluation (an M-Expression), without formatting.
+    the last result of the evaluation (an S-expression), without formatting.

 After reading in an expression, parsing it and evaluating it, a front end will typically will want to show the results.